raspberrypilearning/getting-started-with-picamera/en/step_8.md

 --- collapse ---

 ---
-title: Make the image greyscale
+title: Take a black and white photograph
 ---

+You can take pictures in black and white using the greyscale setting.

 --- code ---
 ---
 language: python
 line_numbers: true
 line_number_start: 1
-line_highlights: 4
+line_highlights: 5
 ---
 from picamzero import Camera
 from time import sleep